ankykong/swear-jar/client/README.md

 Before running this application, make sure you have:

 - Node.js (v16 or higher)
-- MongoDB (local or cloud instance)
+- Supabase account and project
 - Plaid account and API keys
 - Git